Xialalala/Home-Credit-Default-Risk/README.md

 #### Objectives:

 ##### Forecasting whether or not a borrower will repay a loan or have difficulty is a critical business need.
-In project 1, our group wants to predict the probability of repaying a loan for each borrower.
 The data is provided by Home Credit, a service dedicated to providing lines of credit (loans) to the unbanked population.
+In project 1,  predicted the probability of repaying a loan for each borrower through supervised learning.
 The dependent variable is the probability of default and independent variables are features related to the performance of repayment.
-Through optimization, our group would compare different models and features to secure a relatively good performance to predict the result.
+Through optimization, compared different models and features to secure a relatively good performance and to predict the result.
+In project 2, used unsupervised learning model to understand the internal structure of the data through classifying customers and analyzing the weight of variables in identifying whether customers default.

 #### Data description: